1993 New Year Honours (New Zealand)

 The 1993 New Year Honours in New Zealand were appointments by Elizabeth II on the advice of the New Zealand government to various orders and honours to reward and highlight good works by New Zealanders.
 The awards celebrated the passing of 1992 and the beginning of 1993, and were announced on 31 December 1992.

-The recipients of honours are displayed here as they were styled before their new honour.
+The recipients of honours are listed here as they were styled before their new honour.